Cookie Consent by Free Privacy Policy Generator

 AIDS

 Pain is a common and treatable problem for people with HIV/AIDS.
-It can be caused by a number of factors, including the virus itself, the body’s immune response, aging, and side effects of medications.
+It can be caused by several factors, including the virus itself, the body’s immune response, ageing, and side effects of medications.
 Pain can manifest in a variety of ways, including:

-- HIV neuropathy: Can affect the nerves in the hands, feet, and limbs, causing pain, numbness, unusual sensations, and muscle weakness.
+• HIV neuropathy: This can affect the nerves in the hands, feet, and limbs, causing pain, numbness, unusual sensations, and muscle weakness.

 Pain can have a significant impact on quality of life, mobility, mental health, and medication adherence.
 However, it’s often undertreated and underreported by patients and physicians.
 Patients may hesitate to report pain because they believe it’s a normal part of having HIV.